-Here’s the background for this article: one of the subscribers to my weekly magazine First Bass And Beyond posted this in the private Facebook group that I set up for subscribers:
+Here’s the background for this article: one of my students posted this in the private Facebook group that I set up for subscribers:

 “Paul, another question about Deliberate Practice.
 If on any given day you have only five minutes to practice, how would you use those five minutes?
 For example, if I am doing the 16th note course, it takes at least five minutes to set myself up, review where I left off, and then get warmed up.

 Obviously five minutes is not enough time for a real practice session, but instead of noodling for five minutes, how would you approach it?
 Perhaps it is better just to practice 16th note counting away from the bass, or just take the most recent practice material and work on it without a metronome or a recording device.
 Right now I am on holidays and can take time to practice, but once I return to work, time during the week is very limited.

 Now thinking about this question led to some interesting ideas ? and as you?ve probably guessed from the title of the article I?ll be suggesting 20 ways you can practice in 5-minute increments.

 Before we look at these 20 different ways, I want to talk about three topics first: accumulation of practice hours; bass playing goals; and “domain knowledge.”

 Accumulation Of Practice Hours

 For those of you who’ve read anything about deliberate practice you know that one of the most important things that you need to do to make progress is to get practice hours in.